kyrose/cyberbellum/_notes/rituals.md

 ---
 lastmod: 2021-01-06T16:07:06
 title: Rituals
+permalink: /rituals
 summary: "Actions done with intention to create meaning and purpose in my life."
-permalink: /rituals
+tags: personal
 ---

 ## Read without the internet